AmirulShyakir/LensLease/README.md

 - [x] Cancel booking as user (only for PENDING AND CONFIRMED) //Amirul
 - [x] Cards for services in myServices.xhtml //Jun Wei
 - [x] addNewService page or modal //Jun Wei / Leeann
-- [ ] addNewService should have some basic input validation so user cannot create an empty service
+- [x] addNewService should have some basic input validation so user cannot create an empty service
-- [ ] addPortfolio should have some basic input validation so user cannot create an invalid portfolio link
+- [] addPortfolio should have some basic input validation so user cannot create an invalid portfolio link //Jun Wei

 ### Forum
 - [ ] Add forum topics // Dekai